Pratham82/pratham82/README.md

 ## Hi there 👋 I'm Prathamesh

--   I'm an Aspiring Software developer looking out for new opportunities 🗻.
+-   I'm Software developer looking out for new opportunities 🗻.

 -   I ❤️ building new things and helping others 🤝 .
 Learning something new everyday 🌞.